 However, you may be charged a transfer-out fee for leaving.
 This transfer fee is usually covered by the financial institution you’re bringing your RRSP to.
 (Depending on the transfer, any fees for selling stocks in your account usually aren’t covered.)

-Right now, for a limited time, you can move an account from another Canadian broker to Questrade and we’ll pay your transfer out fees up to $150.
+Right now, you can move an account from another Canadian broker to Questrade and we’ll pay your transfer out fees up to $150.
 No minimum balance needed.
-Only until March 31, 2019.
 Learn more

 Having multiple RRSPs